JPLMLIA/vercye_ops/docs/docs/Vercye/running.md

 When the simulation completes, results will be available in your base directory.
 See the [Outputs Documentation](outputs.md) for details on interpreting the results.

 To run the pipeline over the same region(s), either use Snakemake's `-F` flag or delete the log files at `vercye_ops/snakemake/logs_*`.
 Runtimes are in `vercye_ops/snakemake/benchmarks`.

+## Troubleshooting
+This section contains a few tips on what to do if you are encountering errors during pipeline execution.

+**Error** ``
+A typical error occurs during the execution of the `LAI_analysis` rule if the LAI parameters were not correctly set.
+This error indicates that in all of your LAI data there are not two single dates that have sufficient pixels without clouds for the specific region.

+However, this rarely should be the case when running with LAI data of multiple months (a typical season).